dheera-01/blockchain-evm/README.md

 # blockchain-evm
-A project on decentralised electronic voting system running on ethereum blockchain.
+A project on decentralised voting system running on ethereum blockchain.